Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 "I want him to visit Bears Ears before he takes any action," Branch told a cheering crowd at a rally outside the Utah Capitol.

-That's unlikely, with the monument more than a five-hour drive from Salt Lake, and with the president's tight visit also including a trip to the Mormon temple.
+That's unlikely, with the monument more than a five-hour drive from Salt Lake, and with the president's tight visit also including a trip to the Church of Jesus Christ of Latter-Day Saints' Welfare Square.

 Bears Ears is considered some of the most culturally significant land in the American Southwest.
 Its famous red rock canyon country is dense with ancient artifacts, cliff dwellings and sacred burial grounds.
 Just a couple of years ago, some of the land was proposed for additional federal protections, but a bill backed by Utah's House Republicans stalled in Congress.
 Then, last year, the Obama administration held meetings in the region before declaring it a national monument in late December under the 1906 Antiquities Act.